Interactive measurement of vignetting and sensor nonuniformity

 F-stop contour plot in pseudocolor (normalized)

-Gamma can be tricky to measure for several reasons.
-(1) Many cameras have complex response curves, for example, “S”-curves superposed atop gamma curves.
+It’s important to measure gamma because very few cameras use the exact gamma specified by the color space.
+It can’t be tricky to measure for several reasons.
+(1) (2) Many cameras have complex response curves, for example, “S”-curves superposed atop gamma curves.
 This means that gamma can vary with brightness.
-(2) Some cameras employ adaptive signal processing in their RAW conversion algorithms.
-This increases contrast (i.e., gamma) for low contrast subjects and decreases it for contrasty subjects.
-This improves image quality for a wide range of scenes, but makes measurements difficult, especially since Light Falloff targets have the lowest possible contrast.
+(3) Some cameras employ adaptive signal processing (local tone mapping) in their RAW conversion algorithms.
+This can increase local contrast, but decrease overall (large area) contrast.
+This can improve perceptual image quality for a wide range of scenes, but makes measurements difficult, especially since Light Falloff targets have the lowest possible contrast.

 3D shaded pseudocolor F-stop contour plot (unnormalized)